What Are Client Hints and Are They Worth Implementing

 Setting up client hints takes a little time and effort, but it can pay off.
 You'll have responsive image tags that are much more manageable, and your users will always receive content that is optimized for their device in as few bytes as possible.

 However, for now, browser support is still fairly limited.
-This makes it difficult to implement globally in the case of a CDN such as KeyCDN as this would require a change on the origin server’s side.
-We’ve discussed this topic on our community site and although KeyCDN doesn’t currently support client hints, this could change in the future based on how the adoption rate continues.
+This makes it difficult to implement globally in the case of a CDN such as KeyCDN as this would require a change on the origin server's side.
+Although KeyCDN doesn't currently support client hints, this could change in the future based on how the adoption rate continues.